nondejus/AwesomeUnityCommunity/README.md

 * [Disruptor-Unity3D](https://github.com/dave-hillier/disruptor-unity3d "") - Basic implementation of Disruptor for Unity3d.
 * [Unity-Singleton](https://github.com/BharathVishal/Unity-Singleton "") - A sample project explaining the usage of singleton object to hold global game state.
 * [yaSingleton](https://github.com/jedybg/yaSingleton) - A singleton pattern implementation for Unity3d.
 Based on ScriptableObjects instead of the conventional MonoBehaviour approach.

+### Pooling System
+* [Unity QuickPool](https://github.com/densylkin/QuickPool) - Simple pooling toolkit for Unity game engine.
+* [RecyclerKit](https://github.com/prime31/RecyclerKit) - Object pool manager for Unity.
+* [ObjectPool](https://github.com/UnityPatterns/ObjectPool) - Instead of creating and destroying new objects all the time, this script reduces garbage by pooling instances, allowing you to seemingly create hundreds of new objects while only actually using a recycled few.
+* [unity-object-pool](https://github.com/thefuntastic/unity-object-pool) - An elegant object pool and manager implementation for Unity.

 ### :orange_book: Libraries <a name="libraries"></a>